CASTANA-Solutions/cordova-plugin-zebra-print-pdf/README.md

 ## Development progress

-  - ( ) Plugin with 'echo function' included in build (without Zebra SDK)
+  - (x) Plugin with 'echo function' included in build (without Zebra SDK)
-  - ( ) Zebra SDK included, simple API function can be called
+  - (x) Zebra SDK included, simple API function can be called
-  - ( ) Bluetooth connected printer can be accessed via plugin
+  - (x) Bluetooth connected printer can be accessed via plugin
   - ( ) PDF can be submitted and printed

 ## Goal, about this project